cartpauj/show-login/README.md

 ### Customizing Styles

-The plugin uses inline CSS for lightweight delivery.
-To customize styles, use CSS specificity:
+The plugin provides filters for button colors (see **Button Styling** section above).
+For other style customizations, use CSS specificity:

 ```css
 /* Change popup width */